 Motivations for MOSAIC

 In the wake of the murder of Ahmaud Arbery, Korede Olugbenle (Agroecology M.S., Ph.D. student in Agronomy) noted the absence of Black faculty, staff, or post-docs in Moore Hall to lean on for support.
-He voiced the need for this kind of connection to a gathering of plant scientists in the summer of 2020, and together with fellow graduate students Jenyne Loarca (Ph.D. candidate, Plant Breeding & Plant Genetics) and Becca Honeyball (Ph.D. student, Horticulture), and through many helpful conversations with other allies in the university, the mission took shape, the network was slowly grown, and the community core values of honesty and respect clearly emerged.
+He voiced the need for this kind of connection to a gathering of plant scientists in the summer of 2020, and together with fellow graduate students Jenyne Loarca (now a Ph.D. in Plant Breeding & Plant Genetics) and Becca Honeyball (Ph.D. student in Horticulture), and through many helpful conversations with other allies in the university, the mission took shape, the network was slowly grown, and the community core values of honesty and respect clearly emerged.
 Our role is to be facilitators and administrators, supporting mentors and mentees on their path.
 Whether through one-on-one mentorship, and social lunch-and-discuss hours, we hope that this community will be a place of comfort, support, and connection for everyone in it.
 Please join us.

 Short term (6 mos-1year):